 Choosing the Right Knowledge Base Software for Your Business

-When it comes to choosing knowledge base software, it’s all about what your team is comfortable with.
-Technical writing is a delicate process, and that’s why you need to provide your team with the right software and equipment.
+When choosing knowledge base software, it’s all about what your team is comfortable with.
+Technical writing is a delicate process, so you need to provide your team with the right software and equipment.

-For example, if you have a team of authors and technical writers accustomed to modern tools, you need a modernized knowledge base software that has widgets, is UX-optimized, and more.
+For example, if you have a team of authors and technical writers accustomed to modern tools, you need a modernized knowledge base software with widgets, UX-optimized, and more.

-In any case, you should choose your knowledge base software based on your team, industry, company, and, of course, your budget.
+In any case, you should choose your knowledge base software based on your team, industry, company, and budget.

-How much does a knowledge base software cost?
+How does knowledge base software enhance customer self-service?

-If you are new to creating knowledge bases, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of creating a knowledge base and how to become a great technical writer.
+If you are new to document control management and are looking to learn more, we recommend taking our Knowledge Manager Certification Course, where you will learn the fundamentals of creating and managing a knowledge base.